Silencxerz/PG-Tech/README.md

 The old `Workspace.RemoteServer` combat handlers still need a security review before public multiplayer release; in particular, client-supplied damage and instance references are outside the scope of the new deployment validation.
 Asset permissions, mobile usability, group-denial behavior, and multiplayer latency still need dedicated testing.

-## Credits and distribution

-The existing place credits VitiateOtto, Petwal, A_ngelics, and ScorchingKami.
-This package preserves those names and does not claim authorship of the original game or its dependencies.
-No redistribution license for third-party assets is granted by this repository.
-Add your own contribution details and choose a license for the code you have authority to license before public distribution.